 Database mirroring ensures that an automatic failover occurs in seconds if the active database server fails.
 This solution is more expensive than the other two solutions because full SQL Server licenses are required on each database server.
 You cannot use the SQL Server Express edition in a mirrored environment.
 For more information, see https://msdn.microsoft.com/en-us/library/ms189852.aspx.

-To install Session Recording with database high availability, do either of the following:
+To configure Session Recording with database high availability, do either of the following:

 - Install the Session Recording Server components first and then configure database high availability for the created databases.